ChrisDuffley/stationPlaylist/readme.md

 ## SPL touch mode

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 20.07

+* Dedicated stream labeler command (F12) has been removed from encoders.
+Stream labels can be defined from encoder settings dialog (Alt+NVDA+0).

 ## Version 20.06